Global Research Alliance (GRA)

 The Global Research Alliance on Agricultural Greenhouse Gases (GRA) brings countries together to find ways to grow more food without growing greenhouse gas emissions.

-It was formed in 2009 to increase international cooperation and investment in research activities.
-The GRA has 48 member countries – including many of the world's major agricultural producers.
+The GRA was formed in 2009 to increase international cooperation and investment in agricultural research activities that mitigate the effect of greenhouse gas emissions.
+The GRA has 49 member countries – including many of the world's major agricultural producers.

 - reduce the emissions intensity of agricultural production systems

-The GRA gives New Zealand scientists opportunities to collaborate with world-renowned institutes and researchers.
-It also allows them to share knowledge and expertise with the global science community.
+The GRA gives New Zealand scientists opportunities to collaborate with world-renowned institutes and researchers, and enables them to share knowledge and expertise with the global science community.

 MPI strongly supports and promotes the priorities and goals of the GRA.
 We contribute to collaborative research projects and scientific capability-building activities.

-- participates in the Croplands and Integrative research groups
+- participates in the Croplands and Integrative Research Groups of the GRA